iturner72/book-notes/the_revolt_of_the_public.md

     refer to the public as "it," but sometimes, in a certain context, as "them."
     Whether one or the other is correct, I leave for grammarians to decide.
 Both fit.
 * 28 It's early days.
-The transformation has barely gegun, and resistance by the old order will make the consequences nonlinear, uncertain.
+The transformation has barely begun, and resistance by the old order will make the consequences nonlinear, uncertain.
 But I think I have already established that we stand, everywhere, at the first moment of what promises to be a cataclysmic expansion of information and communication